 - The completed unsigned two page application.
 If the application is not fully completed, it cannot be processed.
 You will need to sign the completed permit application in person, before a notary public at the Sheriff’s Office; upon a sworn oath that the applicant knows the contents of the permit application and that the information contained in the permit application is true and correct.

 Colorado Drivers License or State ID

 $112.50 payable by CASH (exact change REQUIRED, the Sheriff's Office cannot make change), PERSONAL CHECK*, MONEY ORDER*, or CASHIER’S CHECK*; non-cash payments are made payable to E.P.S.O. or El Paso County Sheriff’s Office.
-This includes the fee for the background and fingerprint check and the processing fee for the El Paso County Sheriff's Office.
+This includes the fee for the background, fingerprint check (CBI Cost) and the processing fee for the El Paso County Sheriff's Office.

 Your original certificate of firearms training issued within the last ten years.
 Acceptable firearms training includes: NRA, Hunter’s Safety, proof of organized shooting competitions, DD2-14, or Active Duty Orders.